Multi-Level Hybrid Monte Carlo / Deterministic Methods for Particle Transport Problems: Introduction

 \section{Introduction}

-Solving the particle transport problem using a Monte Carlo method involves simulating many virtual particles and collecting information about the interaction history in tally bins that are split up in space, time, energy, and angle.
-Uncertainty in the computed quantities depends on the number of virtual particles simulated.
+Solving the particle transport problem using a Monte Carlo method involves simulating many particles and collecting information about their interaction histories in tally bins split by space, time, energy, and angle.
+Statistical uncertainty in the computed quantities depends on the number of particles simulated.
 Estimators for the mean value of these quantities will converge by the Central Limit Theorem $\frac{\big<{X}_N\big> - \mu}{\sigma\sqrt{N}} \xrightarrow{d} \mathcal{N}(0,1)$, where $\big<{X}_N\big> = \frac{1}{N}\sum_{n=1}^N X(\omega_n)$, $X$ is a random variable of interest, and $\omega_n \in \Omega$ is a random walk of a particle sampled from the collection of all random walks $\Omega$.
-Reducing the uncertainty in high-resolution global problems can be expensive, since it necessitates the simulation of many particle histories to reduce the variance and the overhead of tallying results on fine grid cannot be ignored.
-Suppose we decrease the resolution of the simulation: we can reduce the cost of an individual particle history since fewer boundary crossing events occur and larger elements may contain more tally events which means less uncertainty in the solution.
-However, that means we get a solution not on the grid we desire but we settle for a lower fidelity solution.
-What if we can take the lower variance, cheaper to generate solution on a coarse grid and then perform comparatively less work on refined grids to gain additional resolution?
-That is the goal of Multi-Level Monte Carlo (MLMC) methods \citep{giles-AN-2015}.
+Reducing the uncertainty in high-resolution simulations can be expensive, since it necessitates the generation of many particle histories to reduce the variance, and the overhead of tallying results in many small tally volumes cannot be ignored \citep{hoogenboom-martin-mc-2011}.
+Suppose the resolution of the simulation is decreased; then the cost of an individual particle history decreases since fewer boundary crossing events occur, and larger elements may contain more tally events, meaning there is less statistical uncertainty in the solution.
+However, the solution obtained has a lower spatial resolution than we desire.
+What if the lower-variance, cheaper-to-generate solution can be used to reduce the computational effort required for refined computational models while maintaining the desired model resolution?
+That is the goal of Multilevel Monte Carlo (MLMC) methods \citep{giles-AN-2015}.

+The fundamental idea of MLMC is to use a computationally inexpensive, low-fidelity solution that can be solved with low statistical uncertainty, and then compute correction terms to remove the discretization error by applying a telescopic sum of solution differences between two grids.
+The MLMC algorithm optimizes the simulation by changing the number of simulations requested on a sequence of computational grids to reduce the total variance estimate to within a threshold in the most computationally efficient manner.
+The application of the basic MLMC idea is problem-dependent and requires developing methods that account for the problem's specific features.